jasontankapps/conlang-toolbox-translations/README.md

                 - Multiple underscores in context and exception
                 - Word-boundary in the middle of a word in context and exception
     6. Go to Output
-        - Tap on the Settings icon
+        - Tap on the Gear icon
             - Verify all text, close modal
         - Tap Copy, verify the error message
         - Tap Evolve, verify the error message